rackerlabs/technical-blog/_posts/2016-01-22-openstack-innovation-center-updates-january-2016.md

 categories:
     - rackspace-private-cloud
     - OpenStack
+    - architecture
 ---

 Since the initial launch of the OpenStack Innovation Center back in July of 2015, much work has been done.
 Wanted to take a moment to share the current status and some details about its next phases.
 If you are unfamiliar with OSIC, let me start off with some very quick background information.

 <!-- more -->

 The OpenStack Innovation Center, abbreviated to ‘OSIC’, is a joint partnership between Rackspace and Intel implemented to further accelerate the development of enterprise capabilities into upstream OpenStack code.
 It is intended to bring together Rackspace and Intel engineers in order to:

 >***“advance the scalability, manageability and reliability of OpenStack by adding new features, functionality and eliminating bugs through upstream code contributions”***

 as mentioned in the [Rackspace press release](https://blog.rackspace.com/newsarticles/rackspace-collaborates-with-intel-to-accelerate-openstack-enterprise-feature-development-and-adoption/).